Skip to main content

 For more information contact the Education Team Co-chairs at education@goleaguego.org

-Laura Cooper, co-chair of the LWVCM Education team, spoke at a recent public hearing on the budget.
+Laura Cooper, co-chair of the LWVCM Education team, spoke at a recent budget public hearing of the Mecklenburg County Board of Commissioners.
 Here is a condensed version of her remarks:

 "The LWV Education team closely monitors the progress of the schools.
 Teacher vacancies are down, and test scores show considerable improvement.
 This happened, in part, because county funds bolstered the school system's critical need to recruit and, probably even more important, retain experienced teachers.
 In recent years the General Assembly has consistently failed to meet its constitutional duty to fully fund our public schools.
 In 2011 North Carolina was ranked 27th in funding public schools.
 Today North Carolina ranks 48th, and, if you compare states in terms of their wealth (GDP), North Carolina is 49th.